vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 #### Heads up!

-When you use associations, there is a little exception in regards to not saving the object via **build**—it *builds* the object but it *creates* the associations—which I will cover in the section about Factory Girl associations.
+When you use associations with it you might run into a small gotcha.
+There is a little exception in regards to not saving the object via **build**—it *builds* the object but it *creates* the associations—which I will cover in the section about Factory Girl associations.
 There is a solution for that in case that’s not what you were shopping for.

 + **build_stubbed**